Xfennec/progress/README.md

     pacman -S progress

-On rpm-based systems (Red Hat, CentOS, Fedora, SUSE, etc.), run one of these:
+On Fedora, run:

     dnf install progress

+On openSUSE, run:

-    yum install progress
+    zypper install progress

 On macOS, with homebrew, run: